 Option 1: Highlight And Rescale In The Options Bar

-Another method is by hovering your cursor over the text size option until two opposite-facing arrows appear.
+Secondly, you can hover your cursor over the text size option until two opposite-facing arrows appear.
 Then click and drag left or right, like an invisible slider, to change the font size.

-And another method is by clicking the arrow next to the size box.
+Lastly, you can click the arrow next to the size box.
 This opens a menu of common text sizes.
 Select any of these to set your text to that size.